jaxgardner/startup/README.md

  - Consistently stores the username in a cookie
  - Deletes cookie when logging out
  - Shows username and connects saved activities list to user
  - Can't access the main page unless you're logged in.

+## Websocket Production
+ - Backend makes websocket connection when chat page is clicked on
+ - Frontend connects to websocket when chat page is clicked
+ - Can send messages to anyone currently on the website using the chat feature
+ - Everything is completely anonymous
+ - Messages disappear upon reloading the page